-We are currently conducting specific IR35 meetings with our clients across the UK.
+We conduct specific IR35 meetings with our clients across the UK.
 The goals of these meetings are:

 - To explain the legislation in more detail. - To work with all parties to understand the current working practices. - To ensure that thorough assessments are taking place so to reach a fair and personalised determination.